Leave this site

 If your vehicle has been impounded for another reason, go to our impounded vehicles page.

-You are legally required to go to the pound within seven working days of the date on the seizure notice or notice letter to reclaim your vehicle.
+As the owner and/or registered keeper of the vehicle at the time of the seizure, you are legally required to go to the police pound within seven working days of the date on the seizure notice or notice letter to reclaim your vehicle.

 To reclaim your vehicle you must go to the correct pound and bring the correct documents (which are listed below).